KIT-Team-Vector/Production-Management-System/inventory-management/README.md

 ## Architecture
-The Inventory-Management microservice was developed following the principles of Clean Architecture design and follows a modular architecture to ensure scalability, maintainability, and reliability.
+The Inventory-Management microservice was developed adhering to the principles of Clean Architecture design and follows a modular architecture.
 It consists of the following key modules:

 ![overviewArchitecture](./presentation/HighLevelArchitecture.png)
 - **domain-model**: